 Future Career Opportunities

 This course leads to a range of careers including nutritionist, physiotherapist, sports scientist and PE teacher.
-Many of our students have progressed to study subjects such as sports science, sports rehabilitation, sports therapy and physical education at degree level.
+Many of our students have progressed to study subjects such as sports science, sports rehabilitation, sports therapy and PE at degree level.
 The qualification also develops a range of techniques, personal skills and attributes essential for successful performance in both working life and higher education.

 Why study at The Sixth Form Bolton?